 As part of this process, agencies conduct investigations during or before the project development phase to see what kinds of environmental effects may be caused as a result.
 In order to identify locations and issues of concern, or "red flags", an initial report is completed and referred to as a Red Flag Investigation (RFI).
 The report identifies these red flags that may require additional study coordination in future steps of the project development process.
-They may also prompt creative management or design approaches which may increase right of way and construction costs.
-The report also identifies any "fatal flaws" in the study area which are locations that must be avoided all together.
+They may also prompt creative management or design approaches which may increase right of way and construction any "fatal flaws" in the study area which are locations that must be avoided all together.

-In FY 22 NIRCC completed work on three Red Flag Investigations (RFIs) which included completion of the revised Carroll Rd RFI for the Town of Huntertown, the Ardmore Ave RFI for the City of Fort Wayne, and the Hillegas Rd RFI for the City of Fort Wayne.
+In FY 23 NIRCC completed work on three Red Flag Investigations (RFIs) which included completion of the revised Carroll Rd Roundabout RFI for the Town of Huntertown, the revised Hillegas Rd RFI for the City of Fort Wayne, and the Maplecrest Rd South RFI for the City of New Haven.
 The RFIs NIRCC has completed to date are shown in Figure 40.
-Throughout the Fiscal

-Year NIRCC also completed 9 Early Coordination reviews and one RFI summary for a grant project which requires referencing the same data used to complete Red Flag Investigations.
+Throughout the Fiscal Year NIRCC also completed 11 Early Coordination reviews and 3 RFI summaries for various grant and road projects which requires referencing the same data used to complete Red Flag Investigations.
 NIRCC continued to update analysis data for future Red Flag Investigations and Early Coordination efforts as well.